 I was 9 years old.
 A good 20 years before there was a thing called The Internet.
-A world that now only exists in my memory and in grainy blurred images on YouTube.
+A world that now only exists in my memory, the TV show Stranger Things and in grainy blurred images on YouTube.

 I’d certainly picked the wrong time to start supporting Manchester City.
 We’d won the League Cup in 1976.
 We’d finished 2nd in the league in 1977.
 We’d even finished a creditable 4th in 1978.
 But I had not enjoyed any of those relative successes.
 They were just stories I‘d heard.